ThomasR/isogrammify/README.md

 !function(t,r,o,u,b,l,e,m,a,k,i,n,g){…
 ```

-Well, that is exactly what isogram-param does.
+Well, that is exactly what isogrammify does.
 You pass a function and a word, and iosgram-param renames the variables for you, such that the renamed parameters form that word.

 ## Usage

-isogram-param takes three parameters,
+isogrammify takes three parameters,

 * `program` (`String`|`Function`) The JS program to transform.
  Note that this must be a complete syntactically valid script.
 You cannot pass a simple anonymous function.
 That is a syntax error.
 You can pass a named function, because it forms a valid program by itself.